Things to know about your child's teacher

 A newly qualified teacher will have a provisional practising certificate.
 They can move to a full practising certificate after three years and after having gone through a programme of induction and mentoring.
 Teachers must demonstrate they meet a set of criteria for quality teaching – the Practising Teacher Criteria.

-The Education Council manages the processes to ensure teachers are of the highest standard.
+The Teaching Council manages the processes to ensure teachers are of the highest standard.
 Their certification programmes makes sure teachers are suitably trained throughout their teaching careers.
 Teachers apply or renew their practising certificate every three years and they must demonstrate they’ve met the Practising Teacher Criteria in order to get or renew their practising certificate.
 Practising Teacher Criteria are a set of professional standards for quality teaching.

 Each year the Education Review Office also audits 10% of the appraisals for renewing practising certificates.
 This makes sure there are consistently high standards of teaching.